 I ticked an item off my bucket list in Chiang Mai.
 I rode an elephant.
 It felt strange to step on it’s great grey head as I boarded it, but once the docile pachyderm lumbered lazily along the path, I couldn’t wipe the smile from my face.
 But was it ethical?

 Kuching means ‘cat’ in Malay, and you don’t have to look very far to find evidence of it’s association.
 Stone statues of cat families and sculptures of proud bronze felines overlook many of the city’s roundabouts, and adorn it’s manhole covers.

-The door swings open and Matt stands in the doorway of the humid jungle bar, khaki clad, dabbing beads of sweat off his neck with a hankerchief.
+The door swings open and Mark stands in the doorway of the humid jungle bar, khaki clad, dabbing beads of sweat off his neck with a handkerchief.
 The jungle mist rolls past his feet, and the sound of insects invades the room, drowning out the beat of the fan.